Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 None

 == Changelog ==

+= WIP =
+- Github repository link added in the readme file so developers can contribute to the plugin.

 = 5.2.0 =
 - Added a link to the newly introduced tax feature's documentation on the Tax Settings menu for easier access.